dsohk/rancher-devsecops-workshop/docs/part-1.md

 In this step, we would be importing Harbor K3s cluster into Rancher.

-You should be on `Harbor VM terminal` for this, incase if your terminal timeout or for any reason you are not on Harbor VMs, please execute the script below which will automtically take you to the Harbor VMs Terminal.
+You should be logged into `Harbor VM` for this, incase if your terminal timeout or for any reason you are not on Harbor VMs, please execute the script below which will automtically take you to the Harbor VMs Terminal.
 ```
 ./ssh-mylab-harbor.sh
 ```